tmwagency/node-twitter-wall/README.md

 Replace the variables in CAPS with the values from your own created app.

-Save and rename the file as privconfig-twitter.js and run the node application in the usual way, running `node index.js`.
+Save the file and then run the node application in the usual way, by running `node index.js` on the command line.